 \section{Experiments}

 In this section, we evaluate the performance of the proposed method through two numerical experiments.
-Experiment I aimed to confirm the proof-of-concept in artificial data, and Experiment II aimed to evaluate the performance in real-world data.
+Experiment I aims to confirm the proof-of-concept in artificial data, and Experiment II aims to evaluate the performance in real-world data.
 We describe the common settings for these experiments and the evaluation scheme in Section \ref{sec:exp_settings}.
-We then present the results of Experiments I and II in Sections \ref{sec:exp_I} and \ref{sec:exp_II}, respectively. \footnote{We performed these experiments using Python codes, which are available from the corresponding author by request.}
+Then, we present Experiments I and II results in Sections \ref{sec:exp_I} and \ref{sec:exp_II}, respectively. \footnote{We performed these experiments using Python codes, which are available from the corresponding author by reasonable request.}